Photonsters/anycubic-photon-docs/FAQ.md

 - New Anycubic motherboard instead of Chitu CBD-Tech motherboard.
 - New Anycubic slicing software instead of Chitu CBD-Tech slicer.
 Photon-S sliced files cannot be printed on original Photon, and vice versa.
 - Plastic shell/chassis instead of all metal stamped steel chassis.
 - Two column guide sliders on the same central Z lead screw instead of a single column slide.
+(Note that these are just simple sliders on guide rods, not recirculating bearing linear rails.)
 - Exposure unit consists of a 38W UV LED array instead of a 25W 4X4 UV LED source.
 - Dual "filtration" units instead of a single unit.
 - 10mm taller print capability on the Z axis.